 The purpose of internship in social welfare is to render students the opportunity to apply classroom knowledge to practice.
 Toward that end, the internship requires students to be placed with a community agency.
 In their respective agency placement, students are expected to demonstrate social work skills, knowledge, and values in working with individuals, groups, families and communities.
-The intern-
+The internship can be done Fall or Spring semester or during the Summer session.
+Prerequisite: SW 218.